danlechambre/danlechambre.com/content/slashPages/cv.md

 _Striving to build digital experiences that delight.
 I mostly do this with **React** and **TypeScript**._

 I've been developing software professionally since the end of 2020.
 I spent the decade prior working in IT Service Management and InfoSec, and spent several years in retail before that.
-What's that got to do with front-end engineering I hear you cry?
+What's that got to do with web application development I hear you cry?
 I've been successful in all kinds of roles because I put humans first - and that's especially crucial when building UI.

 My focus is building digital experiences that are accessible, intuitive, look great, and are blazingly fast.
 I thrive when part of a diverse team that values humility, creativity and quality when building the web.
 Whilst I mostly work in **React** and **TypeScript** I'm passionate about web standards and a big believer in "using the platform".